Thursday, September 14 2017

 Stanya Kahn (Artist, Susanne Vielmetter Los Angeles Projects) in conversation with Ali Subotnick (2017 EXPO VIDEO Curator, SAIC MA 1997)

-Join EXPO VIDEO Curator Ali Subotnick for a discussion with Los Angeles-based artist Stanya Kahn, whose work will be included in the 2017 program, These Restless Times.
+Join EXPO VIDEO Curator Ali Subotnick for a discussion with Los Angeles-based artist Stanya Kahn, whose work was included in the 2017 program, These Restless Times.
 Featuring a dynamic curated screening program for film, video, and new media works, EXPO VIDEO is installed on the main exposition floor in large-format screening rooms.
 Presented as part of Conversations at the Edge (CATE), organized by SAIC’s Film, Video, and New Media Department.

 Curatorial Forum Presents — Out of Body: Black Identity in Abstraction